enkidevs/curriculum/spreadsheets/introduction/introduction/spreadsheets-features-ii.md

 ---
 ## Content

-Next to transforming your data, you can create *graphs or charts* to represent or visualize the results more effectively.
+Other than transforming your data, you can create *graphs or charts* to represent or visualize the results more effectively.

 ![charts-and-graphs](https://img.enkipro.com/f85a38f772093d491212cbdf439aa80f.png)